 6. Hiking Smart

-You also need to keep cautious about lightning.
-You are a moving lighting rod!
+You also need to be cautious about lightning.
+You are a moving lightning rod!
 Lightning can strike from miles away, so you can never be too careful.

 7. Camping Hammock

 Sleeping in a hammock above ground with a tarp cover can help keep you from getting wet on the ground, reducing your risk of hypothermia.
 See our favorite camping hammock here!